NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

   - Make sure you are in the project folder, or click on `ADRDMedicare220121.Rproj` to activate the project.
   - Run `devtools::load_all()`
   - If you have added a new function or modified the documentation, run `devtools::document()`
-- Each user should have a `.Renviron` file in the project root directory.
+- Each user should have a `R/external_path` file in the project root directory.
 This is personalized information and should not be committed to git.
 In the following, we will discuss how to use it.
   - If any unit tests have been added to the project, run `devtools::test()` and make sure that it does not fail.
-Any function that is being added under `R` folder should have unittests to make sure that some other member or yourself does not modify and break it.
+Any function that is being added under `R` folder should have unit tests to make sure that some other member or yourself does not modify and break it.
   - Run `devtools::check()` to make sure that the package is in good shape and does not violate the general package structure.

 ## Running a scientific workflow